abhijaatgupta/SleeperDraftAssistant/README.md

 - Remaining-pool wait, draft-now, and trade-up guidance based on upcoming owned picks
 - A live lineup card with natural-position-first flex allocation, expandable bench space, and keepers
 - Expandable connection diagnostics with sync, retry, and page-marker details

-Connection diagnostics and remaining hardening continue in Phase 8.

 ## Requirements